Gen Z Food & Hunger Summit

 Food Recovery Network unites 6,000+ college students, food suppliers, farmers, and local businesses across the U.S. in the fight against climate change and hunger by recovering surplus food from across the supply chain and donating it to local nonprofit organizations that feed people experiencing hunger.

-Food Systems Collaborative is a consultancy offering services at the intersection of social impact and food systems.
-Sitting between the public and private sectors, FSC focus is on helping corporations scale and implement food donation processes, including building custom standard operating practices for food donation, finding non-profit partners, and unlocking tax benefits for food donation, and more.
-It also helps companies create food systems-related SER and social impact strategies, specifically to showcase how brands can engage with public policy as a means for both social good and customer engagement.
+Sitting between the public and private sectors, Food Systems Collaborative is a consultancy focused on helping corporations create, scale, and implement food donation processes in order to fight food waste and insecurity.
+It also helps companies create food systems-related social impact strategies, specifically to showcase how brands can engage with public policy as a means for both social good and customer engagement.

 Student Basic Needs Coalition